Tools4everBV/HelloID-Conn-Prov-Target-EntraID/README.md

 - [HelloID Docs](#helloid-docs)

 ## Introduction
 The interface to communicate with Microsoft Azure AD is through the Microsoft Graph API.
-GetConnectors are based on a pre-defined 'data collection', which is an existing view based on the data inside the Profit database.

 For this connector we have the option to correlate to existing Azure AD users and provision (dynamic) groupmemberships.
   >__Currently only Microsoft 365 and Security groups are supported by the [Microsoft Graph API](https://docs.microsoft.com/en-us/graph/api/resources/groups-overview?view=graph-rest-1.0).<br>